-In addition to the institutional and general education level learning objectives, the Bachelor of Business Administration also seeks the following specific learning outcomes of its graduates.
+In addition to the institutional and general education level learning objectives, the program also seeks the following specific learning outcomes of its graduates.
 With reference to each of the respective areas of business administration, graduates in this degree program will be able to accomplish the following:

 - Discuss economic factors associated with government, business, and consumer environments and apply theoretical techniques to analyze markets.